md-ansari-rushaan/Updated-Trex/README.md

-# Updated-Trex
+# Chrome-Trex
-This is old game that very trex this is only updated version.
+This is a game